- 290 million Indians live below the international poverty line of $1.25 per day.1

-As we seek to implement low carbon farming programs in-country, with partners, EDF has been conducting fundamental research to study climate impacts of different farming practices in India since 2011.
+As we seek to implement and improve low carbon farming programs in-country, with partners, EDF has been conducting fundamental research to study climate impacts of different farming practices in India since 2011.
 Results from our research have been formally accepted by the Intergovernmental Panel on Climate Change and included in their global Emission Factor Database.
-Our study on climate impacts of rice, published in the Proceedings of the National Academy of Sciences, found nitrous oxide emissions from rice farms are underestimated not only in India, but worldwide.
-We will use the study’s findings to promote rice irrigation techniques that better control both nitrous oxide and methane to reduce net GHG emissions.
+Our study on climate impacts of rice, published in the Proceedings of the National Academy of Sciences, found nitrous oxide emissions from rice farms are underestimated not only in India, but likely worldwide.
+We are using the study’s findings to promote water level management that controls both nitrous oxide and methane to reduce net GHG emissions.

 Investments drive action

 India is hungry for rapid growth.
 We can channel this hunger into supporting climate-resilient development and facilitating innovative partnerships between corporations, local and national government, and community groups.
 EDF and its partners work to spread awareness and advance programs that deliver economic development while also addressing climate mitigation and adaptation.
 Some examples of how EDF works with different types of partners include:

 Corporate: In 2018, EDF formally started the journey of working with Mahindra & Mahindra, India’s leading manufacturer of utility vehicles and part of the $20.7 billion Mahindra Group, to meet their commitment to become a carbon neutral company by 2040.

 Government: To promote climate resilience at the national level, EDF helped set up the South Asia office of Climate Parliament, a cross-party network of legislators dedicated to stopping climate change and increasing national ambition for renewable energy.